 City of London: A Historic Heart, High Finance & Bankers

-Between Long Lane, Smithfield Market and the River Thames lays the City of London.
+Between Long Lane, Smithfield Market and the River Thames lies the City of London.
 Here is where the historical heart of the city beats.
 Highlights such as the Tower of London, where the Crown Jewels are housed, St. Paul’s Cathedral and the Bank of England are all deservedly popular attractions.
-Beyond the glass façades of the finance and insurance sectors, “business as usual" can be observed, especially when the wealthiest Londoners break for lunch.
+Beyond the glass façades of the finance and insurance sectors, it’s “business as usual, " especially when the wealthiest Londoners break for lunch.

 Sightseeing classics: The “Square Mile” as so many Londoners fondly call the heart of the city, is in fact not larger than a square mile, meaning many of the city’s major attractions, including the well-preserved Tower of London which was a Royal residence until the 17th century, or St. Paul’s Cathedral with its crypt housing some of England’s most notable residents, are all within walking distance.
 Around Bank tube station is the finance and stock exchange where, on workdays, a hectic hustle and bustle can be observed.
 The Lloyd’s Building, home of the well-known insurance company, is an architectural masterpiece.
 The Royal Courts of Justice at Fleet Street form the transition into the adjoining governmental district known simply as Westminster.

 Museums & galleries: The Museum of London reveals a breath-taking look at the city’s history.
 Another must-see are the Crown Jewels, which are exhibited in the Jewel House of the Tower of London.
 On a stroll through Westminster it is worth paying a visit to Somerset House where the prestigious Courtauld Gallery is housed, or to the curious Sir John Soane’s Museum, located near Holborn tube station, home of the renowned architect who died in the 19th century.